 Do you sometimes feel that your company, your suppliers, and their own suppliers, are on different planets?
-Information spreads with difficulty through your supply chain?
+Does information spread with difficulty through your supply chain?

 Nothing unique here.
 It is quite typical if you work with suppliers in China, Vietnam, India, etc.

 I wrote about this in The Impact of Quality Control Software on Your Supply Chain, on the SynControl blog, and we illustrated it in this infographic: